RedisLabs/redislabs-docs/content/rs/security/admin-console-security/encryption.md

 alwaysopen: false
 categories: ["RS"]
 ---
 This section details how you can configure certificates and encryption within the Redis Enterprise control plane.
-This includes settting up your own certificate, configuring TLS and enforcing HTTPS.
+This includes setting up your own certificate, configuring TLS, and enforcing HTTPS.<!--more-->

 ## Installing your own certificates